Skip to main content

 }, []);

-The key insight: remainingRef tracks how much time is left, not how much has elapsed.
-When the user hovers away, the timer resumes with the correct remaining duration — not a fresh 4 seconds.
+The trick is that remainingRef tracks how much time is left, not how much has elapsed, so when the user hovers away the timer resumes with the correct remaining duration instead of a fresh 4 seconds.

 <div